 - Angry Black Man: In order to help Linus steal the vault codes from Benedict in Eleven, Frank plays an Angry Black Man and pretends to attack Linus.

-- Bad Ass Family: The Caldwells — Linus' mom and dad are legendary thieves themselves and save the day in Twelve and Thirteen, respectively by using their considerably strong connections thanks to their long term cover being FBI agents.
+- Badass Family: The Caldwells — Linus' mom and dad are legendary thieves themselves and save the day in Twelve and Thirteen, respectively by using their considerably strong connections thanks to their long term cover being FBI agents.
 Something Linus notes in Thirteen while arguing with his father about the strength of his current cover.

 - Becoming the Mask: In Thirteen, Virgil is sent undercover to a dice-manufacturing factory in Mexico to rig the casino dice at the source.
 He ends up leading the workers in a strike for better conditions.
 Turk is sent after him (after all, their plan has a time limit), and ends up joining the protest.